 How are activities planned and scheduled?

 Most of the activities during the 3-week session are planned in advance.
-However, the schedule will change depending upon weather and the interests of the campers and their desire to complete all they hope to accomplish.
+However, the schedule may change depending upon weather, the collective and individual progress of the campers, and their accomplishments of the curriculum.

 What if my child misses home?

-Our counselors are trained to help campers who are missing home cope with their feelings.
-Program Directors will call you if your child is missing home for more than a day, and will update you on your child’s progress.
-We will schedule a time during each weekend for the campers to communicate to home, but not at other times during the week.
-We’ve found that homesickness calls often don’t help the situation and can make missing home worse.
-Most homesickness goes away in the first three days, as they establish their “new normal”.
+Our counselors are trained to help campers work through feelings of home sickness.
+Program Directors will call parents/guardians if a child is missing home for more than a day, to keep you informed of their progress.
+We schedule time once each weekend for all campers to call home and share the experiences.
+We’ve found that homesickness calls in many cases don’t help the situation and can make missing home worse.
+Most homesickness goes away in the first three days, as campers establish their “new normal”.